enriqc3/CMPS-3240-Benchmarking/README.md

     int *Result = (int *) malloc( N * sizeof(int) ); // Result vector
 ```

 The size of the arrays is given at run-time as an argument via `atoi( argv[1] )`. `malloc()` is used rather than defining an array the standard way via `TYPE[N]` because you cannot dynamically declare an array the later way. `malloc()` will create an array for you dynamically provided that you specify the size of the array in bits.
-However, when allocating memory this way you must always free the memory via `free()`:
+However, when allocating memory this way you must always free the memory via `free()` when done:

 ```c
 free( X );